alexanderkim11/den/README.md

     - Add indicator for current network
     - Add functionality here
     - Add deployed program interaction
-    - Migrate leo.exe stuff to underlying snarkVM code for platform agnostic support
+    - Figure out how to migrate leo.exe stuff to underlying snarkVM code for platform agnostic support?
 - REST API:
-    - **Figure out how to migrate leo.exe stuff to underlying snarkVM code for platform agnostic support?**
+    - Figure out how to migrate leo.exe stuff to underlying snarkVM code for platform agnostic support?
     - Reset all output fields when environment is changed
     - Get Account Balance:
         - Is there a better way to do this other than brute-force searching for record?